BIDS-numpy/numpy-paper/letters/editor.md

 Dear Federico,

 Thank you for your positive response, dated 18 December 2019, to our presubmission inquiry for a NumPy paper.
-Per your request we have formatted our submission in line with your limitations for long articles.
+Per your request, we have formatted our submission according to long article limitations.

-As you know, NumPy is the fundamental array programming library for the Python language.
-It underpins an entire ecosystem of numerical Python libraries, and is estimated to have over 50M users.
-Its API is used extensively by a wide variety of tensor processing libraries.

-Since NumPy performs no telemetry, it can be difficult to track its usage.
-We could reasonably estimate that 30% or more of all scientific outputs use NumPy in some part of their processing pipelines.
-Even our colleagues in theoretical computer science, who perform no data analysis, rely on NumPy to provide intuition on theorems.

-In our original letter, we indicated that we wanted to write a paper about NumPy's recent technical developments and merits.
-While writing the manuscript, our focus settled on NumPy as an array programming library, its traditional role at the base of the larger scientific Python ecossystem, and it new role as a coordinating mechanism and unifying layer between new array implementations that utilize sophisticated hardware and array storage mechanisms.

-FIXME untold storyt

-NumPy has now been developed for 15 years, and builds on a 25 year legacy.
+NumPy is the fundamental array programming library for the Python language.
+It has been developed for 15 years, and builds on a 25 year legacy.
 It is used extensively in scientific training and research, and is widely influential, even beyond the scientific community.
-We believe that it warrants publication

-FIXME
-in a very high-tier journal.
+It underpins an ecosystem of numerical Python libraries that reach across all disciplines.

+Originally, we planned a paper around NumPy's recent technical developments and merits.
+However, during writing our focus settled on how NumPy has evolved from an array programming library at the base of the larger scientific Python ecosystem into also being a mechanism for using new, specialized array implementations.

+We believe that, because of these developments that make possible interaction between a much wider variety of array libraries, NumPy will remain central to scientific computing for the foreseeable future.
+This is an important part of the NumPy story, which has never been told.

-We suggest the following three peer reviewers as suitable candidates, and we do not have any specific reviewer exclusion requests:
+We suggest the following three peer reviewers, and we do not have any specific reviewer exclusion requests:

 - Alan Edelman <edelman@math.mit.edu>, co-creator of Julia